AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \todoDraftOnly{polish surrounding paragraphs}

-There's extra stuff that can be done here, too, like honest users (not miners) creating transactions w/ large tx fee that depend on certain history (i.e. that some honest block is in the history of the chain).
+There's extra stuff that can be done here, too, like honest users (not miners) creating transactions with a large tx fee that depend on certain history (i.e. that some honest block is in the history of the chain).
 That will attract miners from other chains dut to unrealized RoI (potentially a lot).
 The attacker could include that transaction, but then they need to voluntarily end the DoS themselves.
 Is there a reasonable strategy whereby the honest network can temporarily increase the number of miners?
 If there was, the attacker would then have $<50\%$ of mining power, ending the DoS quickly.

 \todoDraftOnly{Note: asymmetry between honest nodes and attacker -- attacker can only build on own blocks, but honest network builds on both.}

+\todoDraftOnly{Dynamic average block-size for simplex-chains based on dapp-chain headers having some PoW}

 ### Qualities of Different Security Methods